Honorary Awards - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 (d) the Professor’s contribution to national public life.

-11.5 The award of the title Emeritus Professor may be made at a time other than Graduation at the discretion of the Vice-Chancellor and President.
-A record of the conferral of the award will be kept in the Honorary Awards Register.
+11.9 The award of the title Emeritus Professor can be made at a Graduation Ceremony or at any time at the discretion of the Vice-Chancellor and President.
+The conferral of the award is recorded on the Register of UniSC Honorary Awards.

 12. Nominations for the award of the title Distinguished Companion of the University

-12.1 On the retirement or resignation of a Senior Professional staff member of the University, the Vice-Chancellor and President or nominee may recommend to the Honorary Awards Committee that the title Distinguished Companion of the University be conferred to recognise their distinguished service to the University.
+12.1 On the retirement or resignation of a Senior Professional staff member of the University, the Vice-Chancellor and President can recommend to the Honorary Awards Committee that the title Distinguished Companion of the University be conferred to recognise their distinguished service to the University.
+The award can only be made where the recipient of the award has retired from or resigned from their substantive position at the University, upon which the nomination for the award is based.
+The nomination can be considered, but not awarded, before the nominee has retired or resigned.

 (a) how the staff member has rendered sustained and distinguished service to the University; and